 I have to rescue myself from the news cycle.

-Every few weeks, I have to stage an intervention.
+Every few weeks, I have to intervene with my own patterns.

 I cut the cord on online news, and almost immediately, the anxiety and the hunger for a continuous feed vanish.